 GRADE CARDS

 Grade cards will be given on the first Wednesday following each 9 week period.
-Remember: Please feel free to contact your child’s teacher about any questions that you might have concerning his grade card.
+Remember: Please feel free to contact your child’s teacher about any questions that you might have concerning his/her grade card.
 We are always happy to arrange a parent-teacher conference.

 PARENT-TEACHER CONFERENCES